dan-v/rattlesnakeos-stack/README.md

 ## Features
 * Support for Google Pixel XL
 * Untested support for Google Pixel, Pixel 2, and Pixel 2 XL
+* Monthly security updates through scheduled builds kicked off through AWS Lambda at regular interval
+* OTA updates through built in updater app - no need to manually flash your device on each new release
 * End to end setup of build environment for RattlesnakeOS in AWS
-* Scheduled builds kicked off through AWS Lambda at regular interval
-* OTA updates through built in updater app - no need to manually flash your device on each new release
+* No google apps installed (this may be a pro/con for you)
 * Costs a few dollars a month to run (EC2 spot instance and S3 storage costs)

 ## Installation